soitgoes/hanselsrevenge/README.md

 ## Support

 * Tested and working in all modern browsers and IE 6+
-* *if you don't care about supportting ie < 8 you can remove the json2 ref*
+* *if you don't care about supportting ie &lt; 8 you can remove the json2 ref*

 ## Special Thanks To